natarajan-chidambaram/BESSER-Agentic-Framework/docs/source/wiki/core/transitions.rst

 user intent matches with a specified transition intent, the agent moves to the specified transition destination state.

-Therefore, :any:`intent_matching <besser.agent.library.event.event_library.intent_matched>` is a pre-defined event integrated into BBF, so you only need to define the transition:
+Therefore, :any:`intent_matching <besser.agent.library.event.event_library.intent_matched>` is a pre-defined event integrated into BAF, so you only need to define the transition:

 .. code:: python